geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 has a lev dimension).
 This allows each individual vertical level of data to be read in parallel.

-You can use the :program:`nccopy` command of :option:`nco` to do the chunking.
+You can use the :program:`nccopy` command of :ref:`ncguide-useful-tools-nco` to do the chunking.
 For example, say you have a netCDF file called :file:`myfile.nc` with these dimensions:

 .. code-block:: console